Nadazeineedin/RoboGuideX/README.md

 🔹 Use **LiDAR sensors** for more precise obstacle detection.

 ## **📄 License**
 This project is licensed under the **MIT License** – you are free to modify and distribute it.

+Note 🌟
+This project done by
+Nada Zeineddin
+khaled Alyousef
+zuhour Alsaqa

 ## 🎥 Demo Video
 [![Watch the Video](https://img.youtube.com/vi/VIDEO_ID/maxresdefault.jpg)](https://github.com/user-attachments/assets/5f307b24-138e-4543-bc58-131b10712d67)